-2.28.08: Is there a routine program and written procedure to validate sanitation effectiveness using rapid post sanitation checks, e.g., ATP measurements?
+5.14.12: Is there a routine program and written procedure to verify sanitation effectiveness using rapid post sanitation checks (e.g., ATP measurements, allergen specific proteins)?

-Total compliance (5 points): Rapid post sanitation checks, e.g., ATP (adenosine tri phosphate) testing, provides an instant indication of the hygiene status of product contact surfaces by measuring the ATP from food residues, bacteria, yeast, mold - either living or dead (i.e. all organic matter) so giving a measure of cleaning effectiveness.
+Total compliance (15 points): Rapid post sanitation checks (e.g., ATP (adenosine tri phosphate) testing) provides an instant indication of the hygiene status of product contact surfaces after cleaning and/or prior to start up by measuring the ATP from food residues, bacteria, yeast, mold - either living or dead (i.e. all organic matter) so giving a measure of cleaning effectiveness.
 There should be a procedure detailing sampling strategy, standardized sampling technique including location of sample and time of sampling and there should be pass/fail parameters.
-For example, the detection of non-specific ATP provides a reliable quick indicator of cleaning efficiency and hygienic status (therefore a good pre-operational tool) but for the purpose of this audit is not a replacement for specific microbiological testing or for ensuring that the allergen specific proteins have been removed from a production surface.
-This question application is similar to that laid out in 2.30.01.
-If there are no food contact surfaces, or products/processes are deemed not applicable using the 2.30.01 criteria, then N/A may be scored.
-Ideally, the incubation of pathogen specific rapid tests does not occur on site; where this does occur the auditee must follow the rapid test manufacturer's instructions regarding disposal and have records to show this is occurring (autoclave use and calibration, sanitizer strength and duration, etc.).
+The procedure should address justification for the number of sites chosen and frequency of sampling.
+The detection of non-specific ATP provides a reliable quick indicator of cleaning efficiency and hygienic status (therefore a good pre-operational tool) but for the purpose of this audit, it is not a replacement for specific microbiological testing or for ensuring that the allergen specific proteins have been removed from a production surface.
+This question application is similar to that laid out in 5.16.01 and operations may choose to include ATP program details with 5.16.01 documentation.
+If there are no food contact surfaces, or products/processes are deemed not applicable using the 5.16.01 criteria and Appendix I, then N/A may be scored.
+Procedures for use should be documented, validated for use with product being run in line with any manufacturer recommendations and should detail sampling strategy, standardized sampling technique, including location of sample and time of sampling, and there should be clear threshold parameters that are logically derived and appropriate for the product/process.
+Records of routine testing (at least daily in processing operations and weekly in others as applicable) and corrective actions should be maintained.
+The "Environmental Monitoring Program Sampling & Testing Guide" chart (Appendix I) outlines the minimum ATP sampling and testing frequency expected based on product and processes.